rmldj/data-science-journal-club/journal_club_1/README.md

 # ML101: Some Python Data Science Resources and scikit-learn examples

-The two notebooks contain examples on recognizing handwritten digits using a small dataset from `scikit-learn` (`ML101.ipynb`) and a subset of MNIST (`ML101-MNIST.ipynb`).
-The notebooks can be run by executing
+The two notebooks contain examples on recognizing handwritten digits using a variety of classifiers.
+They use a small dataset of 8x8 images from `scikit-learn` (`ML101.ipynb`) and a subset of MNIST - larger 28x28 images (`ML101-MNIST.ipynb`).
+You can examine the notebooks just by clicking on them.

+If you want to run and/or modify them download them to your local computer.
+Then the notebooks can be run by executing

 ```
 jupyter notebook